Infographic of NBN Speed Tiers: Features, Pros & Cons

 • NBN 1000: Ultimate choice for households that need out-of-this-world speed for professional and personal use.

-If you’re finding your internet lagging behind, there’s always something you can try:
+If you’re finding your internet lagging, there’s always something you can try:

 1. Check Speed: Run a speed test to see what you’re currently getting.

-2. Confirm Plan: Make sure the NBN speed tier you’re on fits your internet habits.
+2. Confirm Plan: Make sure the NBN speed tier you’re on matches your internet habits.

 3. Contact ISP: Chat with your service provider if actual speeds are slower than what you signed up for.